tunjayjafarli/vc-funding/README.md

 ```
 Output: `[(2.51,)]`

-How many people have had more than one job?
+Number of employees who had more than one job
 ```
 SELECT COUNT(*)
 FROM (